 8 Cruise Line Secrets Staring Us In The Face

-Let’s explore these secrets lurking in plain sight on cruise ships.
+Let’s explore these cruise line secrets that are hiding in plain sight.

 Face Up To It

-The Viking Cruise Director had fled to the rear infinity pool as the bridge had seen a man having a late-night swim collapse getting out of the pool on CCTV.
+The Viking Cruise Director had fled to the rear infinity pool, as the bridge had seen a man who was having a late-night swim collapse when getting out of the pool.
+This was all on CCTV.

 There’s CCTV everywhere on cruise ships.
 Next time on a ship look up and you will be amazed at the volume of cameras monitoring us.
 For example, on my recent Queen Mary 2 cruise there were eight in the fitness centre alone.